kershrita/Heart-Rate-and-SpO2-measurement/README.md

 4. Connect Arduino Nano to the computer then upload the code
 5. Make sure that you are wiring like in the circuit image.
 6. Put your finger on the sensor, wait some seconds then the measurments will appear in the LCD screen.

+## Components

+- Arduino Nano
+- MAX30102
+- LCD 16*2
+- Potentiometer 10K

+## Usage

+Once the Heart Rate and SpO2 Measurements application is up and running, users can take advantage of the following functionalities:

+- **Real-time Monitoring**: View your heart rate and SpO2 readings in real-time on the LCD screen.

+- **Threshold Settings**: Set personal thresholds for heart rate and SpO2 levels.
+Receive alerts or notifications if readings fall outside the specified range.

 ## Configuration